khirotaka/SensorDatasetCollection/README.md

 Purpose of this project is to provide 3 applications.

-- Sensor dataset loader
+  - Sensor Dataset Loader
-- Preprocessing function for sensor-data.
+  - Preprocessing function for sensor data.
-- Examples using sensor-data
+  - Examples using sensor data